-- What one movie you love would you like to watch for the first time again?
+- Which movie that you love would you like to watch for the first time again?

-- What one song you love would you like to hear for the first time again?
+- Which song that you love would you like to hear for the first time again?

 - What TV program could you watch repeatedly?